linode/docs/docs/quick-answers/linux-essentials/introduction-to-systemctl/index.md

     RuntimeMaxUSec=infinity
     ...

-To show empty property values, supply the `--all` tag.
+To show empty property values, supply the `--all` flag.

 To filter the key=value pairs by property, use the `-p` flag: